abko27700/SmartCalendar/README.md

 Flow: Users sign in to the hosted website, do a one time google Auth.
 They can view their shifts report.

 Additional Functionality: This Workflow is also integrated with slack using a slack app.
 If the user ever exceeds their permitted hours, can send an notification.
 Integrating to other applications should not be challenging.

+Deployment:
+Code changes once approved, using github workflows+aws code pipeline are deployed to the ec2 instance.
+Right now, the service has a single ec2 instance running so the service shuts down for a few seconds during deployment.